dwyl/image-classifier/README.md

 end
 ```

-We then create a specific `handle_progress` for the the `:speech` event as we did with the `:image_list` event.
-It will launch a task to run the Automatic Speech Recognition model on this audio file.
-We named the serving "Whisper".
+We then create a specific `handle_progress` for the the `:speech` event
+as we did with the `:image_list` event.
+It will launch a task to run the **Automatic Speech Recognition model**
+on this audio file.
+We named the serving `"Whisper"`.

 ```elixir
 def handle_progress(:speech, entry, socket) when entry.done? do